Cookies

 Step 1: Identify relevant data and make it usable

-Not all available data is relevant to optimization.
+Not all available data is critical for optimization.
 We identify which process data actually influences your specific issue, assess its quality, and prepare it so that it can be used directly for analysis.
+Typically, this involves focusing on several relevant process parameters.

 Result: A robust database instead of an unstructured collection of data